 Table 1: Event and track selection requirements.
-Here, $v_z$ is the z coordinate of the primary collision vertex, measured with respect to the nominal center of the STAR detector and with the z axis coinciding with the beam direction.
+Here, v_z is the z coordinate of the primary collision vertex, measured with respect to the nominal center of the STAR detector and with the z axis coinciding with the beam direction.
+The ranking is a quality parameter produced in the vertex finding algorithm.
 DCA is the distance of closest approach of the helical track to the primary vertex.
-The quantity $n{\text{hits,fit}}$ is the number of measured space points along the particle trajectory. $R{\text{hits,fit}}$ is the ratio of that number to the maximum possible number of space points.
-The quantity $n{\text{hits,}dE/dx}$ is the number of space points that are used to determine the specific energy loss.
-The quantity $n\sigma_e$ is the difference between the specific energy loss measured in the TPC and the expected value for $e^\pm$ , divided by the dE/dx resolution of the TPC.
-The particle speed measured in the TOF is denoted $\beta{\text{TOF}}$ .
+The quantity $n{\text{hits,fit}}$ is the number of measured space points along the particle trajectory. $R{\text{hits,fit}}$ is the ratio of that number of space points that are used to determine the ionization energy loss.
+The quantity n{or_e} is the difference between the specific energy loss measured in the TPC and the expected value for e^{\pm} , divided by the dE/dx resolution of the TPC.
+The particle speed measured in the TOF is denoted β{TOF} .